javedcodes/Responsive-BMI-Calculator/README.md

 **<a href="https://jvcodes.com/responsive-bmi-calculator-using-html-css-and-javascript/" >Body Mass Index (BMI) Calculator</a>** is a simple and effective tool to keep track of health.
 Here's a responsive BMI calculator that works seamlessly across different screen sizes.

-In this article, I am sharing a free source code for a **Responsive BMI Calculator** using HTML, CSS, and JavaScript that you can use as-is or customize for your projects.
+In this article, I am sharing a free source code for a **<a href="https://jvcodes.com/responsive-bmi-calculator-using-html-css-and-javascript/" >Responsive BMI Calculator</a>** using HTML, CSS, and JavaScript that you can use as-is or customize for your projects.

 ---